grantcarthew/node-rethinkdb-job-queue/WORKLOG.md

 Need to move async dbassert to module to fix tests.
 Working on db-job-failed and .spec
 Need to test job data and fail/retry
+Fix errors when running tests with no test DB.